Iamnir/IMF-API-Dataflow/README.md

 ## Script Breakdown
 ### Step 1: Define Query Parameters
 - Set the start and end years.
 - Use a dictionary (`data_dict`) containing country codes, sector codes, unit measures, and classification indicators.
+Do the same thing according to explorer script output for the required data series.
 - Data dictionary will vary according to the dataflow.
 - In order to construct the dataflow, please use the imf_dataflow_explorer.ipynb file.
 - Check the example we have to construct the data dictionary in this file.
 ### Step 2: Fetch Data in Batches